 Playstyle: Melee / Hit and Run

-How it works: You use “Viper Strike” or “Cobra Lash.”
-These skills stack poison on the enemy.
-You hit the boss a few times, then run away while their health bar turns green and drains to zero.
+How it works: Use “Viper Strike” or “Cobra Lash” to stack poison.
+Hit the boss a few times, then run away while their health bar melts.

 - + melts high-health bosses